Best Small Business Tax Software

 What can tax software do for small businesses?

-At its core, small business tax software is meant to help make filing your business tax return easier without costing as much as having a tax professional file your return for you.
+At its core, small business tax software is meant to help make filing your business tax return easier, without costing as much as hiring a tax professional to file it for you.

-Many of these platforms have functionality that makes it simple to file a business return, such as automatically importing W-2 and 1099 information, industry-specific deduction searches and audit support.
+Many of these platforms offer functionality that makes it easy to file a business return, such as automatically importing W-2 and 1099 information, industry-specific deduction searches and audit support.

 Not all small business tax software platforms are created equal.
 Here’s what to consider as you pick the option that works best for you.

 • Cost: Most small business tax software platforms come at a cost.
-You’ll have to decide how much you want to spend and whether the services you need are included in that cost.
+You’ll have to decide how much you want to spend and whether the price includes the services you need.

-• Features: Many platforms offer features aimed at making filing a return simpler, such as importing tax form information, providing a searchable database for deductions, and offering audit support.
+• Features: Many platforms offer features to simplify filing, such as importing tax form information, providing a searchable database of deductions and offering audit support.
 Decide which features will be most appropriate for your business.

 • Tax pro assistance: The majority of platforms will give you the opportunity to get advice from a tax professional, though sometimes at an added cost.
 If that’s something you’re interested in receiving, make sure to choose a platform that offers this service.